Bell's palsy is the most common cause of facial paralysis on one side. This face droop is usually temporary. And it isn’t life-threatening.

 - Autoimmune disorders

-- Infections, such as Lyme disease, HIV, cold, or flu
+- Infections (such as HIV, cold, or flu)

 - Weakened immune system